-Harris County Hospital District, d/b/a Harris Health System, (the System), a component unit of Harris County, Texas, was created by authorization of the legislature of the State of Texas and subsequent approval by the voters of Harris County, Texas, in November 1965.
+Harris County Hospital District d/b/a Harris Health System, (the System), a component unit of Harris County, Texas, was created by authorization of the legislature of the State of Texas and subsequent approval by the voters of Harris County, Texas, in November 1965.
 The System provides patient care to the indigent population of Harris County and receives property taxes levied by Harris County for the provision of this care.
 The System operates two acute care hospitals and a psychiatric unit, with a total of 617 licensed beds.
-The System also operates 18 primary care health clinics including the nation's first free-standing HIV/AIDS treatment center; three large multispecialty clinics; five same day clinics; a free-standing dental center; a dialysis center; a geriatric assessment center; six homeless shelter clinics; and a mobile immunization and medical outreach program.
+The System also operates 16 primary care health clinics including the nation's first free-standing HIV/AIDS treatment center; three large multi-specialty clinics; four same day clinics; a free-standing dental center; a dialysis center; a outpatient gastroenterology endoscopy center; seven homeless shelter clinics; and a mobile immunization and medical outreach program.
 The System is exempt from federal income taxes.